SmartekWorks/result-export/README.md

 * `lastCount`(mandatory): the result index (positive integer) in all the results meeting the filters below for any single test case.
 For instance, `1` means the latest result, and `2` means the one before the latest.
 * `setID`(mandatory): the unique ID (string) of the test set in the target workspace, which can be got from the test set url.
 For instance, the set ID is **"9"** in the url `http://swathub.com/app/support/samples/scenarios/set/9`.
+* `testcaseIDs`(optional): the list of test case IDs to filter the results.
+Only results belonging to these test cases will be exported.
 * `tags`(optional): tags filtering the scenarios to export, separated by comma.
 * `platform`(optional): the platform to export.
 It means any platform if the value is an empty string.
 * `status`(optional): the status of the result to export, `finished`, `failed`, `ok` or `ng`.
 It means any status if the value is an empty string.